What is Brand Authenticity? (And How to Build It)

 Building brand trust used to mean making a good product at a reasonable price.
 But now, people want more.
 Edelman’s Trust Barometer 2020 found 64% of today’s customers are belief-driven buyers.
 They think brands “can be a powerful force for change,” and they use their wallets like votes to support the ones willing to take a stand.

-For marketers who want to win today's consumers' votes, it's time to get real about where you stand.
+In short: For marketers who want to win today's consumers' votes, it's time to get real about where you stand.

 Millennials and Gen Z are an army of 139 million people who want authentic brands that support their values.
+In the last few years, with the rise of these younger generations, we’ve seen a change in what brands mean to people.

 When did making a good product and creating an aspirational ad campaign stop being the magic formula for success?
 The tide started turning for brands with Millennials.
 Born between 1981 and 1996, they are the largest generation, and they don’t really trust anyone.